 I now work as a freelance writer, specializing in and deeply passionate about food, travel and drink.
 Some of the publications I have written for in Australia include: GQ, Gourmet Traveller, Gourmet Traveller WINE, Men’s Style, Metropolitan, Barfly, Black & White, Oyster, Ralph, FHM, the Jetstar in-flight magazine and Sommelier.
 I was the cocktail columnist for the Sydney Morning Herald’s Good Living dining section as well as the restaurant critic for the Sydney City newspaper.

-I’ve also written for these publications in the US: Cigar Aficionado, Cheers, The Daily Meal, Liquor.com, Epicurious.com, Edible Manhattan, Shakestir.com, Food Republic, Beverage Media, Tasting Panel, Manhattan Magazine and Santé; in the United Kingdom with Conde Nast Traveller, Class, Imbibe and the Whisky Magazine; as well as Mixology in Germany, Drink Magazine in China, Bohemian Bar Magazine in the Czech Republic.
+I’ve also written for these publications in the US: Cigar Aficionado, Cheers, The Daily Meal, Liquor.com, Epicurious.com, Edible Manhattan, Shakestir.com, Food Republic, Beverage Media, Tasting Panel, Manhattan Magazine, Wine Enthusiast and Santé; in the United Kingdom with Conde Nast Traveller, Class, Imbibe and the Whisky Magazine; as well as Mixology in Germany, Drink Magazine in China, Bohemian Bar Magazine in the Czech Republic.